 And just like those cookie recipes, these are also simple, easy, and so quick to make.
 You can go from craving them to eating them in under 30 minutes!

-They’re soft, gooey, slightly crisp, and so irresistible.
-They’re a favourite in my home, I hope they become a favourite in yours, too.
+They're soft and gooey with crispy edges, and SO irresistible.
+They're a favourite in my home, I hope they become a favourite in yours, too.

-Let’s get started so you can make a batch!
+Let's get started so you can make a batch the next time a cookie craving hits!

 Ingredients You'll Need

 You probably have all the ingredients in your cupboard already if you keep your vegan gluten-free pantry well-stocked.
-All you need is nine simple ingredients.
+All you need is nine simple ingredients to make this easy recipe.

 As always, I recommend sticking with the recipe the way it was written for the best results, but I've included a few notes here about the ingredients and what you can and can't substitute.

-Gluten-Free Flour Blend – I have only used Bob’s Red Mill Gluten-Free 1 to 1 blend (the one in the blue bag) to make this recipe and have not tried any others.
-With gluten-free baking, it’s important to use the same flour the recipe calls for to get the expected results.
+Gluten-Free Flour Blend – I have only used Bob’s Red Mill Gluten-Free 1 to 1 blend (the one in the blue bag) to make this recipe and have not tried any other gf flour blend or any other flours.
+With gluten-free baking, it's important to use the same flour the recipe calls for to get the expected results.

 Vegan Butter - I have not made these cookies with coconut oil or vegetable oil, so I cannot give any specific directions on how to do that, so I would stick with vegan butter for this recipe.